TouchGFX on NeoChrom/NeoChromVG

 These measurements are taken with the image in internal flash and the framebuffer in external SDRAM for STM32F746.
 The framebuffer is in internal SRAM for the STM32U5A9 (as this will be typical scenario).
 Moving the image to external flash hurts the STM32F746 as it uses QSPI flash (4-bit bus), whereas the STM32U5A9 uses a faster OSPI flash (8-bit bus).

 The STM32F746 Discovery kit can run with a 480x272 RGB565 framebuffer in the internal RAM.
 This improves the performance (Image down to 1.03 ms), but it is not the standard configuration for STM32F746, as it uses a very large part of the internal SRAM for the frame buffer, leaving little RAM for other application components.
+Running with a single frame buffers is also not suitable for all applications.

 Richer User Interfaces

+The improved rendering performance can be used to create user interfaces with more advanced animations.
+For example more scaled or rotated elements.
 For the STM32F746, the display refresh time was 16.8 ms. This means that the application must keep the render time below this time to keep a frame rate of 60 fps.
 We can therefore have at most 3.75 texture mappers of that complexity (16.8 ms / 4.48 ms) on the screen, or a single larger texture mapper of size 247 x 247 (the same number of pixels and approximately the same rendering time).
+If we assume the same screen refresh rate, but use the STM32U5A9 CPU, we can have 14.36 texture mappers (16.8 ms / 1.17 ms), or a single texture mapper of size 485 x 485.

 The following figure shows two applications running on respectively the STM32F746 and the STM32U5A9.
 The idea is to make a carousel-like menu where elements are scaled up when going to the center and scaled down when going out (here we just use the same texture for all the elements).